*”Right Now” being from when I last updated the page on March 3, 2021 to today

 What my focus is currently paused on:

-Dance, but more specifically, ballet: I took a break from ballet this past year for a number of reasons.
+Dance, but more specifically, ballet: I took a break from ballet from Fall 2019 – Summer 2020 for a number of reasons.
 It didn’t fit into my schedule since the classes overlapped with work, and I wasn’t looking forward to going to ballet classes anymore.
 Since then, I discovered pole dancing (which was a total 180 from ballet lemme tell you!) and have been enjoying the physical strength challenge lifting your entire body weight off the ground and upside down brings.
 I have also been taking Broadway Jazz classes, but am realizing that I am a ballerina at heart.
-I look forward to recommencing dance once social distancing is over, and ballet once the new season starts in September.
+I was looking forward to recommencing vocational ballet classes in Fall 2020, but COVID-19 happened and the schedule got changed so much I wasn’t able to get into the challenging classes I wanted.
+I’m easing myself back into it with adult ballet classes but it’s really not the same.
+Crossing my fingers that Fall 2021 will be when I can start the difficult classes again!

 Building my freelance client list: Since starting Something Blue with Julia, I have taken a step back from working with clients just by myself.
 Freelancing isn’t always sunshine and rainbows, and I was starting to feel less motivated because I was doing it alone.
 Julia was feeling similarly, so we started Something Blue to work together and focus on an industry we both love.
 I’m not completely shutting down working with clients, but I’m not actively seeking out opportunities the same way I was before.